Halion777/SaaS/USER_PROFILES_AND_ACCESS_README.md

 **Reference:** See `PROFILE_ACCESS_CONTROL_IMPLEMENTATION_PLAN.md` for detailed implementation guide with code examples and file references.

-### Future Enhancements (Not Yet Implemented)
+### What Profiles Are NOT For

+**Profiles are ONLY for access control.
+They are NOT:**
+- ❌ Separate user accounts (all actions belong to parent user)
+- ❌ Profile-specific data storage (all data belongs to parent user)
+- ❌ Profile-specific settings or preferences
-- Profile activity logging
+- ❌ Profile activity logging or tracking
+- ❌ Profile expiration dates or time restrictions
-- Profile-based data filtering (quotes/invoices per profile)
+- ❌ Profile-based data filtering (quotes/invoices are shared across all profiles)
-- Profile-specific settings and preferences
-- Bulk profile operations
+- ❌ Bulk profile operations
-- Profile templates/roles customization by super admin
+- ❌ Profile customization by super admin beyond role templates

-- Profile expiration dates
+**Profiles ARE:**
-- Profile access time restrictions
+- ✅ Permission containers that control feature access
-- Real-time permission updates across all open tabs
+- ✅ Role-based access control (admin, manager, accountant, sales, viewer)
+- ✅ Module-level permission control (13 feature modules)
+- ✅ PIN-protected profile switching for security
+- ✅ Visual identity (avatar, name) for team member recognition

+**All data and actions belong to the parent user account.
+Profiles only determine what features are visible and accessible.**